-In the event the decision to pursue IP protection is made (patenting may not be necessary, such as with software), an OSR Commercialization Officer can assist you with the process.
+In the event the decision to pursue IP protection is made (patenting may not be necessary, such as with software), a Technology Transfer Manager can assist you with the process.

-Generally, this requires initial examination by the officer and the engagement of a third party patent agent.
+Generally, this requires initial examination by the Technology Transfer Manager and the engagement of a third party patent agent.
 McGill provides the funds necessary to pursue filings, and looks for other sources to support these costs as well.

 An invention can be patented if it meets all three of the following criteria: